BLumia/pineapple-music/README.md

 Windows|[Supported Formats In DirectsShow](https://msdn.microsoft.com/en-us/library/windows/desktop/dd407173%28v=vs.85%29.aspx)|[Xiph.org: Directshow Filters for Ogg Vorbis, Speex, Theora, FLAC, and WebM](https://www.xiph.org/dshow/) macOS|[Media formats supported by QuickTime Player](https://support.apple.com/en-us/HT201290)|Sorry, I don't know...
 Unix/Linux|depends on [GStreamer](https://gstreamer.freedesktop.org/) plugins which user installed|[GStreamer Plug-ins: gst-plugins-base, gst-plugins-good, gst-plugins-ugly, gst-plugins-bad](https://gstreamer.freedesktop.org/documentation/additional/splitup.html?gi-language=c)

+## Build

+Current state, we need:

+ - `cmake` as the build system.
+ - `qt5` with `qt5-multimedia` since we use it for playback.
+ - `taglib` to get the audio file properties.
+ - `pkg-config` to find the installed taglib.

+Then we can build it with any proper c++ compiler like g++ or msvc.

+### Linux

+Just normal build process as other program.
+Nothing special ;)

+### Windows

+Install the depts manually is a nightmare.
+I use [KDE Craft](https://community.kde.org/Craft) but MSYS2 should also works.
+FYI currently this project is not intended to works under Windows (it should works and I also did some simple test though).

+### macOS

+I don't have a mac, so no support at all.

 ## About License